UberPay/uberpay-wallet/README.md

 UberPay Wallet
 ===============

 Our goal is to develop and consumer friendly multicoin wallet that will support the UberPay Bitcoin Kiosks.
+A wallet that is used on a day to day purchases

 Coins Pending for inclusion: